LanceX14/YAF/README.md

 # YAF
    YAF is the expansion of "you and friend".
-This program could let you enter two features and then compare them.
+This program could let you enter two features(age and job) for you and your best friend and then compare them.
+You will get feedback if you are the same age as your friend or you have the same job.
    ## Usage
    (Open YAF.ipynb, follow the instructions and enter your information and your friend's information in turn, and then you can get feedback.)
    ```python